jessepav/lacygoill-wiki-backup/tmux/format.md

 ##
 # ?

+Document the `i` and `r` flags which can be passed to the `m` modifier.

+> An ‘m' specifies an fnmatch(3) or regular expression comparison.
+> The first argument is the pattern and the second the string to compare.
+> An optional third  argument specifies flags: ‘r' means the  pattern is a regular
+> expression instead  of the default fnmatch(3)  pattern, and ‘i' means  to ignore
+> case.
+> For example: ‘#{m:*foo*,#{host}}' or ‘#{m/ri:^A,MYVAR}'.

+Note that the flags need to be separated from the modifier by a slash.

+---

+Document the `i` and `r` flags which can be passed to the `C` modifier.

+> A ‘C' performs a  search for an fnmatch(3) pattern or  regular expression in the
+> pane content and evaluates to zero if not found, or a line number if found.
+> Like ‘m',  an ‘r'  flag means search  for a regular  expression and  ‘i' ignores
+> case.
+> For example: ‘#{C/r:^Start}'

+---

+Document that the `=N` modifier may be passed an optional argument which will be appended (if `N > 0`) or prepended (if `N < 0`) to the resulting string.

+> ‘#{=-5:pane_title}' the last five characters.
+> A suffix or  prefix may be given as  a second argument - if provided  then it is
+> appended or prepended to the string if  the length has been trimmed, for example
+> ‘#{=/5/...:pane_title}' will  append ‘...' if the  pane title is more  than five
+> characters.

+Note that if you use the optional argument, it needs to be separated from `N` by a slash, and `N` needs to be separated from `=` by a slash too.

+                          v v
+    $ tmux display -p '#{=/3/...:session_name}'
+    $ tmux display -p '#{=/-3/...:session_name}'
+                          ^  ^

+---

+Document the `i` flag which can be passed to the `s` modifier.

+> A  prefix  of  the  form   ‘s/foo/bar/:'  will  substitute  ‘foo'  with  ‘bar'
+> throughout.
+> The first  argument may be an  extended regular expression and  a final argument
+> may be  ‘i' to ignore  case, for  example ‘s/a(.)/\1x/i:' would  change ‘abABab'
+> into ‘bxBxbx'.

+# ?

 A prefix of the form `s/pat/rep/:` will substitute `pat` with `rep` throughout.

     $ tmux set -g @foo 'pat a pat b' \; display -p '#{s/pat/rep/:@foo}'